gpestana/terraform-website/content/source/docs/extend/testing/acceptance-tests/teststep.html.md

 ## Next Steps

 TestCases are a powerful way to test Terraform plugins using real configurations and verifying the expected results.
-In the next section [Best Practices](/docs/extend/testing/acceptance-tests/bestpractices.html) we’ll cover some best practice testing scenarios to expand on the simple checks above, and verify actual day-to-day usage and behavior.
+Checkout the [Best Practices](/docs/extend/testing/bestpractices.html) section to learn about some best practice testing scenarios to expand on the simple checks above, and verify actual day-to-day usage and behavior.